rodrigoFfreire/IST-LEIC-Projects/README.md

 # IST LEIC Projects
-All of my projects done at IST compiled here
+All of my CS projects done at IST compiled here

 ## Year 1
  * 1º Semester